2006-07: Drew Shore scored 26 goals with 48 assists in 65 games for Detroit Honeybaked in the MEHL.

 2011-12: Shore made his pro hockey debut; joining the AHL's San Antonio Rampage after leading the University of Denver in scoring as a junior.
 Signed to an entry-level contract by Florida in March 2012, he had 1 goal with 2 assists and was plus-one with 4 penalty minutes in eight games for the Rampage.
 San Antonio finished third in the West Division and reached the second round in the playoffs.
 Shore had 2 goals and was minus-four in nine playoff games.
 He played 42 games for Denver before turning pro and had 22 goals with 31 assists; finishing plus-21 with 45 penalty minutes.
 The Pioneers were one of the top teams in the country, finishing third in the WCHA.
 Denver reached the WCHA championship game and earned an at-large bid to the NCAA tournament.

 Shore is a two-way forward with above-average hockey sense and burgeoning offensive skills.
 He is a solid skater with good mobility and a quick change of direction, especially at his size.
-He is a gritty, competitive player who can be a determined forechecker as well as a tenacious defender.
-Although he will not dazzle anyone with an array of exceptional skills, he has a well-rounded game and has shown a deft touch at the front of the net and a good shot away from it.
-One area of improvement would be his playing speed.
-At times, he could move his feet more away from the puck, but that is an issue that should correct itself over time.
+He is a gritty, competitive player who can be a determined forechecker as well as a tenacious defender and he is solid in the faceoff circle.
+Although he will not dazzle anyone with an array of exceptional skills, he has a well-rounded game and has shown a deft touch at the front of the net and a good, accurate shot away from it.